 On our accommodation page you can find an overview of the residence halls located in Ingolstadt.
 We strongly recommend searching for accommodation on the private housing market as well.
-International students please use the guideline on "how to find accommodation in Germany? (pdf)"

 You also can search for a place to stay using the following sources: